DazhuangYang/SPARD/README.md

 2. Open `s_claw.uproject` with Unreal Engine 5.3.
 3. Navigate to `Content/` to open the `deep_space` Level.
 4. Use the **Sequencer** `around_small_room4` to play back the cinematic sequences or render out image data.
+5. If you wish to test different satellite models, you can download them from [Google Drive](https://drive.google.com/file/d/1eCEIxt6zPekwF0-k0XgO2EjE1Mvk6CzH/view?usp=drive_link).
+After decompression, place it in the `/Content/` directory.

 ## Citation